 Wellbeing groups are often more structured and offer techniques to survivors in order to try and help them cope with day to day difficulties.
 Some of the techniques will work for some people and not for others therefore a variety of things are offered through wellbeing groups for people to try.
 For example we have had, Mindfulness Groups, Walking Group, Relaxation Group and CALM Group for anxiety and relaxation

-Every Friday between 11-1 we run a creative group that is open to any female survivor of sexual violence.
-The group is an open group which means you can come along any Friday without having to commit to coming along every week.
+Every Friday between 10-12 we run a creative group online through ZOOM that is open to any female survivor of sexual violence.
+The group is an open group which means you can join in any Friday without having to commit to coming along every week.
 The group is less structured in that it’s a light hearted environment not based around support and offers the opportunity to meet new people, try new things and have fun.
+The group worker would be happy to speak to you about what you may need to join in.
+It is essential though to have a place where you will not be disturbed.

 You can speak to someone to find out more or to join our groups by calling us or emailing us.
 You can find our contact details here.